Support Services

 We value all aspects of student development, including personal, social and academic growth.
 The goal of Student Support Services department is to equip students, parents, and school staff with the skills, tools, and services necessary to foster the environment needed for students to find personal success.

-Coaches/Title I interventionists/Reading Recovery
+Coaches/Title I interventionist

 Coaches/Interventionists work in collaboration with classroom teachers to support students' academic needs.